elmah/www/ProwlingErrors.md

 <img width='320' height='568' src='http://wiki.elmah.googlecode.com/hg/prowl-iphone-lock.png' />
 <img width='320' height='568' src='http://wiki.elmah.googlecode.com/hg/prowl-iphone.png' />

-Note that you can also use ErrorFiltering together with `ErrorTweetModule`.
+Note that you can also use [error filtering](/a/error-filtering/) together with `ErrorTweetModule`.
 Just make sure that `ErrorTweetModule` is registered _before_ `ErrorFilterModule` in the modules section.

 You can now imagine how you can use `ErrorTweetModule` to also send error notifications to a custom in-house service!